Zidane Banjaqui

-Zidane Agustini Banjaqui (born 15 December 1998) is a professional footballer who plays as a midfielder or winger for Super League Greece club Panserraikos.
+Zidane Agustini Banjaqui (born 15 December 1998) is a professional footballer who plays as a midfielder or winger for Armenian Premier League club Ararat-Armenia.
 Born in Portugal, he represents Guinea-Bissau at international level.

+Early life

+Born in Lisbon, Portugal, he is the older brother of Portugal U18 international Daniel Banjaqui and Portuguese footballer Figo Banjaqui.

+Club career

+On 28 January 2026, Armenian Premier League club Ararat-Armenia announced the signing of Banjaqui from Panserraikos.